Skip to main content

 LLCs are a dependable entity structure for many small businesses.
 The “limited liability” in LLC refers to the structure’s ability to shield an owner’s personal assets from the company’s debts and obligations.
 This differs from the sole proprietorship and general partnership, which do not protect an owner’s assets.

 This business structure type also offers pass-through taxation.
-Any taxes on a business's profits pass through the corporate level and are assessed as personal income on an owner's tax returns.
+Any business profits pass through as personal income to the owner’s personal tax returns.
 Limited personal financial risk and pass-through taxation are both generally looked at as significant advantages for LLCs.

 Advantages of LLCs